Artificially cheap ticket prices

 Airlines pay zero duty on their fuel

 But perhaps the biggest subsidy is the aid enjoyed by airlines through tax exemptions on their fuel and tickets.
 Airlines, unlike motorists across Europe, pay zero duty on their fuel.
-Tickets sold are exempt from VAT.
+Plane tickets sold are exempt from VAT.
 These subsidies total tens of billions of euro each year, money which could be reinvested in greening the economy or lowering labour taxes.
-In addition, Europe’s emissions trading system (EU ETS) exempts the majority of flights departing from Europe and provides generous free allowances to airlines.
+In addition, Europe’s carbon market for aviation – the Emissions Trading System (EU ETS) – exempts the majority of flights departing from Europe and provides generous free allowances to airlines.

 In the past year, the Covid-19 crisis has led to a new source of subsidies through bailouts provided to airlines.
 Our bailout tracker tracks the billions which have been provided to airlines, with very few conditions attached.